Tacoma Art Museum: Curatorial information

 Nearly seventy percent of the collection consists of works from Northwest artists such as Guy Anderson, Morris Graves, Jacob Lawrence, Jared Pappas-Kelley, Akio Takamori, Mark Tobey, and Patti Warashina.
 Untitled - Stone Wave, a major work by Seattle-based sculptor Richard Rhodes, occupies the central court of the museum.

-Ten northwest biennials were curated and exhibited as of 2012, emphasizing the museum’s connection to artists in the region.
-Notable northwest artists curated for inclusion to these biennial exhibitions include Susie J. Lee, Sean M. Johnson and Paul Kuniholm.

 The museum is known as being more open to overtly gay or queer art than most American museums.
 In 2012, it presented the Hide/Seek show that was censored at the National Portrait Gallery; TAM intended to present the show uncensored.
 The museum also planned to follow with another show curated by Jonathan Katz: Art, AIDS, America.